RK22000/RegexRiot/README.md

 * RiotSet_as_a_RiotString
 $last
 This branch is to converting the regular RiotSet as a Type of RiotString to make it possible to call RiotString commands on a RiotSet
+#BIG BUG
+If set does not start with ^ then ^ is just a char to include